 The Respondent with the greatest applicable VSC participation which exceeds the stated goal (“exceeds” defined herein as a commitment percentage that is equal to or greater than 12% before rounding) for the WBE category will be awarded 6 points (5 points plus 1 bonus point).
 In cases where there is a tie for the greatest applicable VSC participation and both firms exceed the goal for the WBE category both firms will receive 6 points.

-3.2.7 Indiana Veteran Owned Small Business Subcontractor Commitment - 5 points

-The following formula will be used to determine points to be awarded based on the IVOSB goal listed in Section 1.20 of this solicitation.
-Scoring is conducted based on an assigned 5-point, plus possible 1 bonus-point, scale.
-Points are assigned for IVOSB participation based upon the BAFO meeting or exceeding the established goals.

-If the respondent’s commitment percentage is less than the established IVOSB goal, the maximum points achieved will be awarded according to the following schedule:
+3.2.7